hakanayaz/PIRQ_Draft/Module 1/Julia/README.md

 end
 ```

-As a first step of the compilation we will start wiht the lexical analysis.
+As always, the first step of compilation is Lexical Analysis.

 ## Lexical Analysis

-To run the Lexical analysis we will use Tokenize package.
-To install `Tokanize` package we need to install using this comment:
+We will use the `Tokenize` package to analyze our code.
+We can install this package like so:

 ```julia
 using Pkg
 Pkg.add("tokenize")
 ```

-Then we can use this code to see the lexical analysis result:
+Then we can use this code to see the token stream outputted by lexical analysis.

 ```julia
 collect(tokenize("function f(a,b)